PrediktorAS/grafana-opcua-panels/README.md

 > <i><b>Please note: These plugins are developed as open sources contributions are not actively maintained by Prediktor AS.
-Use at your own risk and contribute with code by forking out and creating a PR against this repo</b></i>.
+Use at your own risk and feel free to contribute with code as described further down.</b></i>.

-# Prediktor OPC UA Panels
+# Prediktor Panels for the OPC UA DataSource

-These panels lets you browse, list and view data from OPC UA data source plugin
+These panels lets you browse, list and view data from [OPC UA data source plugin](https://grafana.com/grafana/plugins/grafana-opcua-datasource/)
-* You can find our Grafana OPC UA Data Source plugin at https://github.com/PrediktorAS/opcua-datasource

 # Status
-Currently used in production and under active maintenance
+Has been used in production but are not under active maintenance

 # Alarms & Conditions
 See [Alarms & Conditions](AlarmsAndConditions.md) for how to setup Alarms & Conditions with the ua-event-view panel.